batect/batect/README.md

 * flag (eg. `--quiet`) to only show output from task
 * flag (eg. `--simple-output`) to disable fancy output formatting (colours, bold, progress bars)
 * fancy progress bar output for building images and starting dependencies
+* automatically create missing local volume mount directories and show a warning (useful when mounting a directory intended to be a cache)

 ### Other
 * rename everything to 'Crane'